goFrendiAsgard/zaruba/docs/run-task/run-many-tasks-in-parallel.md

 # Run Many Tasks in Parallel

-Zaruba allows you to run several tasks in parallel and see the output of the tasks in real time.
+Zaruba allows you to run many tasks in parallel and see the output on a single screen.
 To do this, you need to invoke:

 ```bash
 zaruba please <first-task-name> <second-task-name>... <last-task-name>